Peter Høj: Personal life

-Høj met and later married Dr Robyn van Heeswijk (1956-2003).
+Høj met and later married Robyn van Heeswijk (1955–2003).
 She was an Australian researcher whom he met while he was studying and working in the Carlsberg Laboratory.
-His wife died of breast cancer in September 2003 at the age of 47.
+His wife died of breast cancer in September 2003 at the age of 48.
 He has two children, a son Torbjørn, and daughter, Stine.
-He moved to Australia in 1987, and Høj is a dual Australian/Danish citizen.
+He moved to Australia in 1987 and Høj is a dual Australian/Danish citizen.

 Høj’s current partner is Mandy Thomas, the former executive dean of the Creative Industries Faculty at Queensland University of Technology, and former Pro Vice-Chancellor Research at The Australian National University.